 Casa Del Ray is located in the Seminole Hills neighborhood.
 It is an abandoned, obsolete 52,750 square foot apartment building that was originally constructed in 1929.
-The building is 4.5 stories in height, is equipped with 16 garage storage spaces and was listed on the National Register of Historic Places in 1989.
+The building is 4.5 stories in height, and was listed on the National Register of Historic Places in 1989.
+This building will be an age-restricted (62 years or older) senior housing project, providing 51 units, and is slated to open in May of 2019.